COS420-F25/TeamD/README.md

 ## Available npm Scripts

-     See `/repsort/README.md` for all available npm scripts
+     See `/skillshow/README.md` for all available npm scripts

 ## Testing with Jest

-Repsort uses Jest for testing
+skillshow uses Jest for testing

 - Run tests: `npm run test`
      'a' will run all tests